 - Finally, a technicality for engineers: Wizard economists tend to blame the Gaussian assumption for their failure -- the black swan.
 Another assumption that can fail is the stationarity assumption -- that the statistics of yesterday are like those of tomorrow.
 Predictability is lost even in a wholly Gaussian world if variance and covariance change with time.
 As an exploration geophysicist I see many attempts to analyze terabytes of data for petroleum exploration.
 More often I see failure in stationarity than in gaussianity.
 Especially covariances can change unpredictably and rapidly.
 Paraphrasing a physicist, "Economics amounts to perfect interpolation and meaningless extrapolation."

-Respectable web sites with up-to-date information and intelligent analysis are: Baseline Scenario and Naked Capitalism.
-I suggest you subscribe to them with Google Reader.
+I suggest you subscribe to them with "reader" software.
 Now available in book form 13 Bankers: The Wall Street Takeover and the Next Financial Meltdown by Simon Johnson and James Kwak.
 Also book of Yves Smith: ECONned: How Unenlightened Self Interest Underminded Democracy and Corrupted Capitalism

 Want a page turner?
 Try Griftopia, by Matt Taibbi